flip1995/r2c-clippy/r2c_feedback.md

 - Every programming language can be used to run the analysis -> big plus
 - Offer to upload a script/program to recreate input data over the Web interface
+- Use latest commit, when no commit_hash is specified in input.json.
+Don't know if this already is the case though.

 ## Troubleshooting